Authentication through SAML integration

 ThoughtSpot supports the Single Sign-On (SSO) authentication method with the Security Assertion Markup Language (SAML) authentication and authorization framework.
 With SAML SSO, users can authenticate to the SAML identity provider (IDP) at your federation to access the ThoughtSpot application, or the embedded ThoughtSpot content in an external web application.
 It also allows them to navigate seamlessly between different application interfaces with their existing credentials.

 By default, local authentication is enabled.
 After you configure SAML authentication, you can configure the ThoughtSpot login page to default to SSO login by contacting ThoughtSpot Support.
 Note that if you change the default login experience to SSO, local users cannot authenticate.

 Use this article to learn how to configure a SAML integration with an external IDP.

 The SAML SSO authentication involves several entities and components.

 SAML authentication with multiple IDPs

 You may have multiple groups of users who need to log in to ThoughtSpot but are managed by separate IDPs.
-Starting in 7.1.1 and later, you can configure SAML SSO login for more than one Identity Provider.
+You can configure SAML SSO login for more than one Identity Provider.
 You can only configure this using tscli.

 |ThoughtSpot supports configuration of a maximum of 5 IDPs.|